iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_itemclass_backcoll.md

 - `"itemsClass"` - the name of the class whose objects can store their identifiers in the collection and, thus, form a reference to the object by identifier.
 - `"backRef"` - the attribute reference from the reference class specified in `" itemsClass "`
 - When specifying a parent class, it is possible to create objects of the parent and child classes
-- Collection with object are loaded according to the semantics specified in the meta collection class or collection attribute
+- Collection with object are loaded according to the semantics specified in the collection class or collection attribute

 ## Collection processing and storage format
 To save the collection, transfer the array of actions (the example below) in the corresponding attribute of the object: